TakekuniT/rocket-simulator/README.md

 The code will prompt you for the rocket's name, mass, thrust, burn rate, and drag coefficient.

 The program will generate a csv file in the output directory, which contains the time, altitude, velocity, and acceleration of the rocket at each time step.
+Running the program will also run a python script that generates a visualization of the trajectory.